-The Quilt Fest committee is now accepting applications from teachers for Quilt Fest 2018!
-We want the best of the best, and that is you!
-If you have a class you would like to teach, we would love to see it - so please submit a proposal.
+The Utah Quilt Guild (UQG) Quilt Fest committee is now accepting applications from teachers for Quilt Fest 2019.
+If you have a class you would like to teach, we would love to see it - so please submit a proposal!
 Applications are due by February 10, 2019.
 The following information will help you through the process.
 Please review it prior to completing the online application.

-National Teachers: look at the national teacher’s websites; try not to duplicate their techniques or style.
+Look at the national teachers' websites; try not to duplicate their techniques or style.

-- Plan for a class length of either 3 hours or 6 hours in length.
-Lectures last approximately 1 ½ hours.
+- Plan for a class length of either 3 hours or 6 hours.
+Lectures should last approximately 1 ½ hours.

-- Which level of student will be most successful in your class, such as beginner, intermediate, advanced or all levels.
-Remember students are self-selecting their level.
-Be prepared that this may not match your expectation.
-How will you adapt?
+- Decide which level of student will be most successful in your class, i.e. beginner, intermediate, advanced or all levels.
+Since students self-select, be prepared to adapt.

 Application and Picture:

-- Submit as many applications as you would like; one form per class.
+- Submit as many class/project applications as you would like; one form per class.

 - Make sure you include EVERYTHING your students will need on the supply list and nothing extra.
-We have all been frustrated to arrive at class and find out that the teacher left something critical off the supply list or that you spent money on equipment or supplies which weren’t really needed.
+It is frustrating for students to find the teacher left something critical off the supply list or that you spent money on items which weren’t really needed.

-- Kits: If you offer a kit for your class, indicate if it is optional or required.
-Many students would like to select their own colors, so optional kits are best.
+- Kits: If you wish to offer a kit or pattern for your class, indicate if it is optional or required.
+Many students would like to select their own colors, others like kits, so optional kits are a great idea.

-- Each classroom is supplied with the following: 6’ or 8’ table & chair for instructor; 2 irons & ironing surfaces.
+- Each classroom is supplied with: white board and markers, 6’ or 8’ table & chair for instructor; 2 irons & ironing surfaces.
 Please do not rearrange the chairs & tables without prior permission.

 - If you are team teaching a class, all stipends will be split between the teachers.